 A More Effective Approach to Opiate Dependence Treatment

 It is important to recognize the limitations and benefits of using buprenorphine as a treatment for opiates.
 Buprenorphine can be an effective way to reduce risk while a patient prepares to undergo detoxification.
 However, buprenorphine cannot be the only form of treatment offered.
 After all, the drug is classified as a narcotic with an analgesic potency far stronger than morphine.

 More successful treatment options aren’t widely available or, in most cases, not attainable for the majority of patients.
 A more effective approach is to provide medical detoxification to assist with withdrawal symptoms.
-Developing an individualized treatment program allows patients to receive the care that is best for their own physical, psychological, and emotional status.
-With the help of physician and mental health experts, they can begin the detoxification process in an environment that provides significant medical and psychological support.
+Developing an individualized treatment program allows patients to receive the best care for their own physical, psychological, and emotional status.
+With physicians and mental health experts’ help, they can begin the detoxification process in an environment that provides significant medical and psychological support.
 After detox is complete, patients are in a physically and emotionally vulnerable state.
-Providing the appropriate supportive aftercare services, while maintaining a productive life increases a patient’s ability to recover from opiate addiction and regain their quality of life.
+Providing the appropriate supportive aftercare services while maintaining a productive life increases a patient’s ability to recover from opiate addiction and regain their quality of life.

 To learn more about medically assisted detoxification and the role of a supportive environment in recovery, contact the Waismann Method Center today.
 We have almost two decades of experience helping opioid-dependent patients in achieving a healthy and happy life.